On harpsichords and multicolored pianos: The challenge of music in China

 What all music in the Western tradition has in common, though, is a profoundly historical consciousness.
 This includes popular music.
 Thus we have “classic rock,” for example, or music of the “60s,” the “70s,” the “80s” and so forth, retro music everyone likes to revisit for fun and remembers and cherishes and each younger generation discovers anew.
 There is a deserved permanence to the best popular music for the simple reason that it’s really, really good, indeed unforgettable, and future generations can be counted on to preserve every bit of it with loving care, whether we now unanimously like it all or not.
 Even the occasional commercial pop, not destined to become classic because it’s not designed to, rises up to classic status willy-nilly for being hammered into gold on the anvil of ruthless competition.

-In China, by contrast, all popular music (at least that which gets any airtime) is commercial, none of it very good, and it all deservedly goes down the oblivion hatch after a few weeks or months of radio and TV play.
+In China, by contrast, all popular music (at least that which gets any airtime) is commercial, none of it very good, and all deservedly going down the oblivion hatch after a few weeks or months of radio and TV play.
 With the strange and notable exception of Chinese painting and calligraphy and its storied heritage and larger-than-life artistic personalities going back as far as the earliest Western medieval music, the Chinese arts are ahistorical.
-Chinese “classical” music (Peking and Kunqu opera and the canon of folk melodies played on traditional instruments) can be fixed historically only with the greatest difficulty, being a largely illiterate tradition, originally without musical scores and passed down aurally from teacher to student.
-Today, in a country where nothing has permanence, where modern buildings (commercial and residential) aren’t designed to stand, according to official reckoning, for more than 30-35 years, where new subway stations start falling apart after three years, where the subject of history is not taught in the schools except as propaganda and is universally regarded with derision by students and teachers alike, where the faculty of memory is marshaled exclusively for short-term exam and test-taking, the concept that music or any artistic creations are intended to last and potentially take on classic status is quite foreign.
+Chinese “classical” music (Peking and Kunqu opera and the canon of folk melodies played on traditional instruments) can be fixed historically only with the greatest difficulty, having been a largely illiterate tradition, originally without musical scores and passed down aurally from teacher to student.
+Today, in a country where nothing has permanence, where modern buildings (commercial and residential) aren’t designed to stand, according to official reckoning, for more than 30-35 years, where new subway stations start falling apart not long after being built, where the subject of history is not taught in the schools except as propaganda and is universally regarded with derision by students and teachers alike, where the capacity for memory and intelligence is marshaled into short-term exam and test-taking, the concept that music or any artistic creations are intended to last and potentially take on “classic” status is quite foreign.

 Music is categorized differently in China than in the rest of the world.
 There is no primary, decisive separation into “serious” and “popular,” as this is an historical, and therefore Western, distinction.
 The Chinese have come up with their own fresh way to classify music, three handy overlapping categories encompassing the totality of Chinese and Western music: Soft, Loud, and Slow music (depicted in the Venn diagram below).
 Let’s start with the favored category of Soft music (aka Light music, reminiscent of yet distinct from the American associations of the word with New Age, Adult Contemporary, etc.).
 This includes all of Chinese pop, certain Hollywood film soundtracks of the sentimental sort (Titanic being a favorite), and two curious designations, Sax and Country Derry.

 Sax is short for saxophone and refers to what we call Smooth Jazz but in practice stands almost exclusively for the music of Kenny G, who has astonishing popularity in China.
 Well, let’s qualify that.
 I don’t really think the Chinese truly pay him much heed, for don’t genuine fans tend to collect a pop star’s every song and album?
 Except for one other piece occasionally offered for variety, his version of the traditional Chinese melody “Jasmine Flower,” the Kenny G repertoire in China consists of the single instrumental number, “Going Home.”
-It is probably the most oft-played melody in the history of this country, at least in terms of the number of listeners involved, as it is played relentlessly in a continuous loop over and over and over again in restaurants, lounges, lobbies, stations, stores and shopping plazas.
-I’m sure many Chinese assume it’s a traditional Chinese melody and haven’t the slightest conception of who Kenny G is or that it is actually American music.
+It has probably been the most oft-played melody in the history of this country.
+For two decades, roughly 1990-2010, it was played relentlessly in a continuous loop over and over again in restaurants, lounges, lobbies, stations, stores and shopping plazas.
+Perhaps due to the Starbucks revolution in China – the international coffee chains don’t play it – its frequency in recent years is dying down and fading, being replaced by other forms of white noise (The Chinese Art of Noise).
+I’m sure many Chinese assume by now it’s a traditional Chinese melody and haven’t the slightest conception of who Kenny G is or that it is actually American music.
 In any case, the term Sax can be said to boil down to this single tune.

 Country Derry (not to be confused with Derry County in Ireland) is a grab bag category of popular Western songs that have broken into the Chinese Soft canon.
 I should revise my previous claim that the Chinese lack the patience to cultivate a list of “classic” popular songs that are not immediately forgotten after their initial airplay.
 Before John Denver’s groundbreaking concert tour in China in 1992, bearing Deng Xiaoping’s imprimatur, popular foreign songs were basically limited to “Edelweiss” from The Sound of Music and Soviet army songs.
 Following Denver’s “Take Me Home, Country Roads,” some 50-60 songs have made it into this VIP club of select foreign musical hits.
-They originally fit on a single CD, but over the past two decades have expanded in number to fit typically onto a 3-CD set, which you can find in any CD shop in China, virtually identical compilations bearing the titles “Country Derry,” “American Country Folk,” “Country Folk Classical Music,” and the like.
-It’s not exactly country music but a bizarre, haphazard, cheesy collection of mostly American and some English popular numbers from the 1960s-70s, including country & western, folk, light rock ballads, children’s songs, and corny pop, familiar and unfamiliar.
-The Carpenters are strongly represented but “Yesterday Once More” is preferred, along with the Righteous Brothers’ “Unchained Melody,” the Eagles’ “Hotel California,” and Simon & Garfunkel’s “Sound of Silence.”
+They originally fit on a single CD, but over the decades have expanded in number to fit typically onto a 3-CD set, which you can find in any CD shop in China, virtually identical compilations bearing the titles “Country Derry,” “American Country Folk,” “Country Folk Classical Music,” and the like.
+It’s not exactly country music but a haphazard, cheesy collection of mostly American and some English popular numbers from the 1960s-70s, including country & western, folk, light rock ballads, children’s songs, and corny pop, familiar and unfamiliar.
+The Carpenters are strongly represented (“Yesterday Once More” is the favorite), along with the Righteous Brothers’ “Unchained Melody,” the Eagles’ “Hotel California,” and Simon & Garfunkel’s “Sound of Silence.”
 While Bob Dylan’s “Blowin’ in the Wind” passes muster in an obscure cover version, there is nothing by the Beatles (though “Greensleeves” makes the cut).
 Every few years a new hit makes it into the club, e.g. Whitney Houston’s “I Will Always Love You,” Madonna’s “Don’t Cry for Me Argentina.”
-Houston is the only Black performer of the lot, and unless I am missing something I have not yet discovered any songs written by Black Americans in these compilations.
+Houston is the only Black performer of the lot, and unless I am missing something I have not yet discovered any songs written by Black Americans in these compilations, nor anything in the way of authentic jazz or the blues.

 Slow music is by definition any music that old people listen to, which includes Chinese and Western classical music proper.
-Yes, some younger Chinese enjoy classical music too, but they tend to be music majors or children forced to play the piano for the purpose of becoming the next Lang Lang and the family’s cash cow, only to discover that they’re actually talented or enjoy the music (assuming they can tell the difference between Schubert or Chopin and Richard Clayderman, and many Chinese really can’t).
+True, some younger Chinese enjoy classical music too, but they tend to be music majors or children forced to play the piano for the purpose of becoming the next Lang Lang and the family’s cash cow, only to discover that they’re actually talented or enjoy the music – assuming they can tell the difference between Schubert or Chopin and Richard Clayderman, something many Chinese can’t.
 In general, though, old people listen to old music.
-There is an exception with the “light classical” or “classical pops” that Chinese families listen to once a year, when the annual Vienna Philharmonic “New Year’s Concert” is broadcast on TV.
+There is an exception with the “light classical” or “classical pops” that Chinese families listen to once a year when the annual Vienna Philharmonic “New Year’s Concert” is broadcast on TV.

 As all this exhausting variety is too much for most of us, Chinese or not, and we increasingly let others do the work of sorting, recommending and compiling for us (iTunes “Genius,” Pandora, etc.), I can affirm that the challenge of music in China is merely a simpler version of the challenge of music everywhere.

-Philip Glass and Tan Dun (our two great contemporary composers)
+Philip Glass and Tan Dun (on our two great contemporary composers)